Market Volatility: The Basics

 Volatility Responsive Asset Allocation (VRAA)

 To tackle market volatility, an approach known as the Volatility Responsive Asset Allocation is employed by medium and high-risk investors.
-The approach is responsive to specific signals that denote changes in market volatility.
+The approach is responsive to specific trading signals that denote changes in market volatility.

 When the signal indicates a drop from a high volatility level to a much lower one: